 Talent places tubes into centrifuge

-Discard the supernatants [1-MED over shoulder] and resuspend the pellets in 200 microliters of HBSS 2% FCS [2-CU].
+Discard the supernatants [1-MED over shoulder] and resuspend the pellets in 200 microliters of HBSS 2% FCS [2-CU] and mix well.
 Transfer the resuspended pellets to new, labelled FACS tubes [3-MED], then, evaluate T-cell proliferation using flow cytometry as shown in the FACS protocol [4-MED-TXT].
 Gate the cells to select lymphoid CD3+ cells and to distinguish CD4+ and CD8+ cells, and record the data for tubes 1 and 3 [5-SCREEN].

 Talent discards the supernatant.